 Installing and uninstalling apps is much easier in macOS compared to Windows.
 You can simply install most of the apps from the App Store and keep the history in your Apple account forever.
-Though some third party applications still need installer, most third party websites simply offer disk image file (.dmg).
+Though some third-party applications still need installer, most third-party websites simply offer disk image file (.dmg).
 The disk image helps to install the application with .app extension.
-And you can see all installed apps in the ‘Application’ folder in Finder.
+In this article let us explain all possibilities of installing apps in Mac.

-1. Installing Apps in Mac
+Install Apps in Mac

-1.1.
-Install App from App Store
+1. Install Free Apps from App Store

 - You will see a GET button and click on it.

 - The button will change to a INSTALL button and click on it.